De quervain's tenosynovitisBy Nigel Chua

 De Quervain's tenosynovitis is also commonly known as

-So the two tendons as mentioned above, the EPL and APB tendons run alongside each other, and have closely and
+The EPL and APB tendons run alongside each other, and have closely related functions:

 - abduction (make a "C" or an "O" of your thumb and fingers).